 Below is a list and designated category of each footway, footbridge or cycle facility within the Network area and tables showing what treatment they should receive.
+This will be kept under review pending the completion of the Queensferry Crossing works.

-Route Location Name of street Details of F Route Centreline Length (m) Start Finish Cat A A90 Plaza Forth Bridge Echline S/B off slip 60 A90 Echline S/B off slip from A90 Echline roundabout 300 A90 Echline Echline roundabout N/B on slip Plaza 230 A90 Echline Plaza Forth Bridge 170 A90 Forth Bridge South end of Bridge North end of Bridge 2500 A90 Welldean North end of Bridge N/B off slip to Ferrytoll 750 A90 Ferrytoll Start of N/B off slip at Ferrytoll End of slip at roundabout 200 A90 Ferrytoll roundabout Roundabout section 220 B980 Ferrytoll Ferrytoll roundabout to Castelhill roundabout Castelhill roundabout to Ferrytoll roundabout 350 Hope St Hope St Ferrytoll to Hope St roundabout Hope St to Ferrytoll roundabout 230 A90 Ferrytoll Start of S/B on slip at Ferrytoll Top of S/B on slip to A90 130 A90 Ferrytoll S/B A90 from Ferrytoll on slip A90 S/B at north end of Bridge 850 A90 Forth Bridge North end of Bridge South end of Bridge 2500 A90 Plaza South end of Bridge Plaza area 200 A90 Plaza Area Steps up and down to south underpass and underpass South end of bridge Plaza area 40
+Route Location Name of street Details of Footway Route Centreline Length (m) Start Finish Cat A A90 Plaza Forth Bridge Echline S/B off slip 60 A90 Echline S/B off slip from A90 Echline roundabout 300 A90 Echline Echline roundabout N/B on slip Plaza 230 A90 Echline Plaza Forth Bridge 170 A90 Forth Bridge South end of Bridge North end of Bridge 2500 A90 Welldean North end of Bridge N/B off slip to Ferrytoll 750 A90 Ferrytoll Start of N/B off slip at Ferrytoll End of slip at roundabout 200 A90 Ferrytoll roundabout Roundabout section 220 A90 Ferrytoll Start of S/B on slip at Ferrytoll Top of S/B on slip to A90 130 A90 Ferrytoll S/B A90 from Ferrytoll on slip A90 S/B at north end of Bridge 850 A90 Forth Bridge North end of Bridge South end of Bridge 2500 A90 Plaza South end of Bridge Plaza area 200 A90 Plaza Area Steps up and down to south underpass and underpass South end of bridge Plaza area 40

-North Queensferry Steps up and down to north abutment North end of bridge 30 Car Park Ramp and steps from Car Park to A90 (Toll Plaza) Plaza Area Plaza area 15 Echline Link path from A90 Ferrymuir Gait 10 Forth Bridge Office Compound Car Park area Viewing area including office entrance 30 Forth Bridge Office Compound Footpath adjacent service road South abutment 300 Ferrymuir Gait Ferrymuir Gait 375 Carpark Footways North end of bridge Treated by spreader Car Park Echline Forth Bridge Office Compound Forth Bridge Office Compound Ferrymuir Gait North Queensierry north abutment Car Park Ramp and steps from Car Park to A90 (Toll Plaza) Echline Link path from A90 Forth Bridge Office Compound Car Park area Forth Bridge Office Compound Footpath adjacent service road Ferrymuir Gait Image: Car Park area North Queensierrynorth abutmentNorth end of bridgeCar ParkRamp and steps from Car Park to A90 (Toll Plaza)Plaza AreaEchlineLink path from A90Ferrymuir GaitForth Bridge Office CompoundCar Park areaViewing area including office entranceForth Bridge Office CompoundFootpath adjacent service roadSouth abutmentFerrymuir GaitFerrymuir GaitFerrymuir Gait North Queensierrynorth abutmentNorth end of bridgeCar ParkRamp and steps from Car Park to A90 (Toll Plaza)Plaza AreaPlaza areaEchlineLink path from A90Ferrymuir GaitForth Bridge Office CompoundCar Park areaViewing area including office entranceForth Bridge Office CompoundFootpath adjacent service roadSouth abutmentFerrymuir GaitFerrymuir Gait
+A90 North Queensferry Steps up and down to north abutment North end of bridge 30 A90 Car Park Ramp and steps from Car Park to A90 (Toll Plaza) Plaza Area Plaza area 15 A90 Echline Link path from A90 Ferrymuir Gait 10 A90 Forth Bridge Office Compound Car Park area Viewing area including office entrance 30 A90 Forth Bridge Office Compound Footpath adjacent service road South abutment 300 A90 Ferrymuir Gait Ferrymuir Gait 375 A90 Carpark Footways North end of bridge Treated by spreader

-Categories Requirements A and B Apply de-icing treatment before 08.00 hours each morning to any ice which has formed.
-C .
-Clear all ice by 17.00 hours on the same day the ice formed excluding Saturdays and Sundays when the area shall be cleared by 17.00 hours on the Monday immediately following.
+Categories Requirements A and B Apply de-icing treatment before 08.00 hours each morning to any ice which has formed. С Clear all ice by 17.00 hours on the same day the ice formed excluding Saturdays and Sundays when the area shall be cleared by 17.00 hours on the Monday immediately following.
 A, B and C Following clearance of ice or if ice has melted naturally during the day, spread anti-icing materials to prevent ice formation on the cleared surfaces in accordance with paragraph 3.1.17 of this Part.
 D These footways, footbridges and cycleways shall receive treatment when required by the Director.

-Categories Require ements General Between 06.00 and 18.00 hours Between 08.00 and 17.00 hours Treatments out with daytime hours A and B Between the hours of 06.00 and 18.00, commence snow clearing as soon as practicable to prevent compaction by traffic.
+Categories Requirements General Between 06.00 and 18.00 hours Between 08.00 and 17.00 hours Treatments out with daytime hours A and B Between the hours of 06.00 and 18.00, commence snow clearing as soon as practicable to prevent compaction by traffic.
 Ploughing should be continuous thereafter to prevent a build up of snow.
 Clear all snow within 2 hours of snow ceasing to fall.
 On wide Routes, 1.2 metre minimum width shall be cleared initially.
 Clear snow when required by the Director.

-Categories Requirements C Between the hours of 08.00 and 17.00, commence snow clearing as soon as practicable to prevent compaction by traffic.
+Categories Requirements С Between the hours of 08.00 and 17.00, commence snow clearing as soon as practicable to prevent compaction by traffic.
 Ploughing should be continuous thereafter to prevent a build up of snow.
 Clear all snow by 17.00 hours on the day the snow first fell excluding Saturdays and Sundays when the area shall be cleared on the Monday immediately following.
 On wide Routes, 1.2 metre minimum width shall be cleared initially.
 Clear snow when required by the Director.